-Eligible activity types and expenditure

-- project management costs required to deliver the project - project delivery costs including staff, Elders, contractors, consultants, materials and appropriate travel and accommodation - · monitoring and evaluation - · data analysis and synthesis - communication and engagement including workshops, cultural camps etc. - administrative costs\ required to deliver the project but must not exceed 10% of the funding allocation - \Administrative costs include but are not limited to, planning, training, insurances and audit costs
+Eligible activity types and expenditure Ineligible activities project management costs required to deliver the project Projects that have commenced prior to funding allocation under this grant program project delivery costs including staff, Elders, contractors, consultants, materials and appropriate travel and accommodation Project proposals by the applicant with the purpose of distributing funds to other parties who are not contractors to the project and who have not been clearly identified in the grant application monitoring and evaluation Projects that relates to on-ground activities data analysis and synthesis outside the Reef Catchment as defined by the communication and engagement including workshops, cultural camps etc. Queensland Government (see www.reefplan.qld.gov.au) Activities that are likely to have an adverse environmental impact • administrative costs required to deliver the project but must not exceed 10% of the funding allocation Costs incurred in the preparation of a grant application (including this application) or related documentation Administrative costs include but are not limited to, planning, training, insurances and audit costs Administrative costs that exceed 10% of the funding allocation Note: Items that were not budgeted in original application will not be funded.